neosadhu/qacodeassignment/README.md

 ## SCOPE:
 The scope of this testing activity was to perform some exploratory testing and record the results.
-A basing sanity testing and smoke testing of the API was performed which included testing for the happy path as well as some negative and invalid scenarios.
+A basic sanity testing and smoke testing of the API was performed which included testing for the happy path as well as some negative and invalid scenarios.